UiPath/ProcessMining-devkit-connector/documentation/validation.md

 - `Error` Uniqueness for the primary keys.
 This may be a combination of multiple columns.
 If the primary key is already not unique in the input table, then it may cause issues later on in the transformations.
 It is best to check this as early as possible.
 - `Error` Not having null values for the primary keys/columns that form the primary key.
 Having null values may result in incorrect primary keys or in duplicate values.
-- `Warning` Attribute length is as expected.
-Key values may start with leading zeros that may be missing if the input is corrupted.
-However, this is not a hard requirement, as having unexpected lengths is possible or may not lead to issues.

 ### Transformation tests
 Multiple transformation steps take place between the raw input and the output.
 Joining tables incorrectly may result in unexpected record counts or duplicate IDs.

 - `Error` Uniqueness for the ID columns in the entity tables.